Curiositz/curiositz/README.md

 <br>

-- 🔭 I’m currently working on Doza Zdravlja, a platform focused on common health concerns
+- 🔭 I’m currently working on Zdrava Doza, a platform focused on common health concerns
 - 📝 I write articles on [webdevlpr.com](https://webdevlpr.com/)

 - 📫 How to reach me **marijana@webdevlpr.com**